 I don’t know about you, but a glacier isn’t exactly something I get to see every day at home.
 I have seen glaciers on tv many times, but I was always under the impression that those otherworldly landscapes were not easy to reach, let alone hike.
 In my head, the whole thing involved flying to a faraway land, plus owning a helicopter, mountaineering skills, hundreds of ropes of some sort, plus an athletic body.
 All kinds of things I definitely do not possess, since I am not Paul Nicklen or Christian Grey.

-And yet, as I recently discovered, if you find your way to Iceland a glacier is indeed something you get to see every day – and if you get in contact with the proper guide, you can even get the chance of walking on the surface of one.
-How cool is that?
+And yet, as I recently discovered, if you find your way to Iceland, a glacier is indeed something you get to see every day – and if you get in contact with the proper guide, you can even get the chance of walking on the surface of one

-Now, I don’t want to tell you everything and spoil all the fun, but I’d like to give you a taste of the feelings you can experience on an ice cave and glacier hiking tour in Iceland
+I don’t want to tell you everything and spoil all the fun, but I’d like to give you a taste of the feelings you can experience on an ice cave and glacier hiking tour in Iceland.

-I booked my tour with Melrakki Adventures, an established Icelandic tour operator focused on glacier adventures.
+I booked a tour with Melrakki Adventures, an established Icelandic tour operator focused on glacier adventures.

-Around 10 AM I met with my local guide, Oddur, right outside the Skatafell Tour center in South-East Iceland.
-After some chit-chat, he promptly showed me my new fashionable accessories for the day: crampons (those spikey things that give you extra traction on ice), a safety helmet, a harness, and last but not least, my all-time favorite: a marvelous Lara Croft-ish ice axe.
+Around 10 AM, I met my local guide, Oddur, right outside the Skatafell Tour Center in South-East Iceland.
+After some introduction, he promptly showed me my new fashionable accessories for the day: crampons (those spikey things that give you extra traction on ice), a safety helmet, a harness, and, last but not least, my all-time favourite: a marvellous Lara Croft-ish ice axe.

-I tried my best not to look like a kid who just received his favorite toy weapon for Christmas – although that was exactly how I was feeling – and listened carefully to all the safety recommendations.
+I tried my best not to look like a kid who just received his favourite toy weapon for Christmas – although that was exactly how I was feeling – and listened carefully to all the safety recommendations.
 I later discovered that the harness was only needed so that Oddur could hoist me back out of a crevasse in case my uncoordinated ass slipped in.
-Mmmkay, that can happen, I thought.

-After this introduction, we jumped on a huge monster jeep and drove toward the base of the glacier outlet, just a few kilometers away.
+We jumped on a huge monster jeep and drove toward the base of the glacier outlet, just a few miles away.
 The plan was to conquer Falljökull, otherwise known as the Falling Glacier, in Skaftafell National Park, which is one of the outlets of Europe’s largest glacier Vatnajökull.
 While on the road, Oddur explained that at the moment about 9-10% of Iceland is covered with glaciers.
 As we approached Falljökull, I started seeing in the distance the snow-covered ice picks revealing themselves in all their majesty.

 At some point there was so much snow on the road that we had to leave our monster jeep behind and go ahead by walking.
 When we reached the base of the glacier, we put on our crampons and started the hike.